dimagi/commcare-hq/corehq/apps/linked_domain/README.md

-# Linking Domains
+# Linked Domains

-Linked project spaces allow project spaces to share much of their data.
+Linked domains, referred to as Linked Project Spaces externally, allows domains to share much of their data.
 You configure one controlling upstream domain with one or more downstream domains and then can overwrite downstream content with upstream content.
-Most code refers to upstream domains as "master" and downstream as "linked", though we're updating that terminology.
+We have worked towards updating references from "master" to "upstream", and "linked" to "downstream", but there are still areas that use the old terminology.

 Linked domains have two major use cases: